 General Guidelines / Themes / Previous Anthologies

 (1) Anthology Submissions are by EMAIL ONLY.
 All submissions should be emailed as WORD or RTF attachments to the address specified by the individual theme.

 (2) File name should match the title of the story and subject line of email should read: "Anthology Submission for ___________ theme" (fill in the blank).

 (4) Stories should be double-space using 11 or 12pt serif font (Times, Times New Roman, etc.).
 Single space is fine for poetry.

-(6) Previously Published are eligible if they have NOT been published in print within the past 5 years in another anthology or magazine.
+(6) Previously Published are eligible if they have NOT been published in print within the past 5 years (prior to submission) in another anthology or magazine.
 Items published in individual collections are fine, but items Previously Published Online are NOT eligible.

 (7) NO Simultaneous Submissions.
 We will not include work in this collection that is scheduled for publication elsewhere (with the exception of an author's individual book), so we'd rather not invest the time reading something that may not be available press time.
 We appreciate authors' understanding our rationale.

 If you have any questions in regard to eligibility, query first to email@example.com.
 If the question concerns previously published, please include where and when it was previously published.